-Two-sport ONE World Champion Sam-A Gaiyanghadao defines what it means to be a muay femeu.
+Two-sport ONE World Champion Sam-A Gaiyanghadao defines what it means to be a muay femur.
 He takes a calculated approach to fighting, he picks his shots carefully, and he never puts himself in danger just to land.

-This was the case at the end of 2020 when another muay femeu – ONE Bantamweight Muay Thai World Champion Nong-O Gaiyanghadao – knocked out the more aggressive Rodlek PK.Saenchai Muaythaigym in the third round of their World Title clash at ONE: COLLISION COURSE.
+This was the case at the end of 2020 when another muay femur – ONE Bantamweight Muay Thai World Champion Nong-O Gaiyanghadao – knocked out the more aggressive Rodlek PK.Saenchai Muaythaigym in the third round of their World Title clash at ONE: COLLISION COURSE.

 Muay maht athletes mostly use their punches in the ring, and they are known for their tremendous knockout power and aggressive nature.
 But that’s not to say they only use punches.
 Muay maht usually set up other attacks – for example, elbows or kicks – with their hands.